 - Comparing notes about resources, such as doctors and alternative options

-Based on the positive outcome of our support groups, the NFOSD has made one of its three major initiatives for 2013 the build out of a nationwide network of support groups.
+Based on the positive outcome of our support groups, the NFOSD has continued to make one of its major initiatives for 2015 to build out of a nationwide network of support groups.
+SLPs interested in beginning a support group may download a “Welcome Package” by clicking here to learn more about beginning a support group.

-The following is a list of speech language pathologists who are welcoming those with swallowing issues (along with family and friends) to join them in future support group meetings.
-Their email address is provided.
+The following is a list of speech-language pathologists who are welcoming those with swallowing problems (along with family and friends) to join them in future support group meetings.
+Their email addresses are provided.
 If you are interested in attending a meeting or just finding out more about the group, please contact the group leader directly.
 There is no fee to attend a support group.

 California – San Diego